-Formerly known as Disney-MGM Studios, Disney's Hollywood Studios was hatched from a corporate rivalry and wild, twisted plot.
-At a time when the Disney Company was weak and fighting off greenmail--hostile takeover bids--Universal’s parent company at the time, MCA, announced they were going to build an Orlando clone of their wildly successful Universal Studios Hollywood theme park.
-Behind the scenes, MCA was courting the real-estate rich Bass brothers of Texas, hoping to secure the brothers' investment in the project.
-The Bass brothers, however, defected to the Disney camp and were front and center when Michael Eisner suddenly announced that Disney would also build a movie theme park in Florida.
+The theme park originally known as Disney-MGM Studios, Disney's Hollywood Studios was hatched from a corporate rivalry and a wild, twisted plot.
+At a time when Disney was weak and fighting off “greenmail”—hostile-takeover bids—Universal’s parent company at the time, MCA, announced that it was going to build an Orlando clone of its wildly successful Universal Studios Hollywood theme park.
+Behind the scenes, MCA was courting the billionaire Bass brothers of Texas, hoping to secure their investment in the project.
+The Basses, however, defected to the Disney camp and were front and center when Michael Eisner suddenly announced that Disney, too, would build a movie theme park in Florida.

 The End of the MGM Connection

 So what happened to "Disney-MGM Studios"?
-Disney purchased Pixar Animation Studios after partnering with the company on a series of highly successful films, including Toy Story; A Bugâ€™s Life; Monsters, Inc.; Finding Nemo; and The Incredibles.
-The cost of continuing an association with MGM, coupled with Pixar's arguably greater popularity, probably convinced Disney to rename the theme park.
-But rather than replace MGM with Pixar, Disney decided that Hollywood represented a more generic reference to moviemaking.
-In practice, however, many folks drop the Hollywood entirely, referring to the park simply as "Disney Studios" or "The Studios."
+Disney purchased Pixar Animation Studios after partnering with the company on a series of highly successful films, including Toy Story; A Bug's Life; Monsters, Inc.; Finding Nemo; and The Incredibles.
+The cost of continuing an association with MGM, coupled with Pixar's arguably greater popularity, probably influenced Disney to rename the theme park in 2008.
+But rather than replace MGM with Pixar, But rather than replace MGM with Pixar, Disney went with the generic Hollywood.

 How Much Time To Allocate

-Disney's Hollywood Studios In The Evening
+Disney's Hollywood Studios in the Evening

 Arriving At Disney's Hollywood Studios